anurag-pverma/Atishae-Assignment/README.md

 ## feature:

-$:[ A beautiful user Interface & easy to use ],
+_Text [ A beautiful user Interface & easy to use_
-$:[ User Authentication with restricted routing for users],
-$:[ Users record their expenses with a particular category]
-$: [Every user can create their own accounts]
+_[ User Authentication with restricted routing for users]_ _Users record their expenses with a particular category_ _Every user can create their own accounts_
-$: [Users also able to delete and edit their records]
+ _Users also able to delete and edit their records_